srid/neuron/CONTRIBUTING.md

 ### Autoformatting

 Run the `bin/format` script to auto-format your Haskell source changes using [ormolu](https://github.com/tweag/ormolu).
+You don't need to do this when using VSCode which is configured to auto-format on save.

 ### Test your build